Tony McGuinness (footballer): Post-retirement

-McGuinness returned to his original club Glenelg as a coach from 1998 to 2000, but had little success, finishing 9th, 4th, and 9th respectively.
+McGuinness returned to his original club Glenelg as a coach from 1998 to 2000, but had little success, finishing last, fourth, and last respectively in a nine-team competition.
 With the Tigers decimated by injuries in 1998 McGuinness came out of retirement for a game at the age of 34.

-Subsequently, he commenced as an assistant coach at Port Adelaide Power AFL side in 2005.
+Subsequently, he commenced as an assistant coach at Port Adelaide Power in 2005.
 He resigned from this position at the end of the 2006 season, citing outside business interests and wanting to spend more time with his family.

 McGuinness resigned from the McGuinness-McDermott Foundation on 17 August 2010.
 He also ran a sports retail business, Rowe and Jarman, which he sold to Amart Sports in 2006.